Yakorrr/server_labs/README.md

 As I said, Docker requires a virtual machine to work, which will be installed and automatically displayed in the virtualization program.
 I recommend using VirtualBox for these purposes ([link](https://www.virtualbox.org/wiki/Downloads) to the installer, installation [instructions](https://www.youtube.com/watch?v=sB_5fqiysi4&ab_channel=TechGumbo)).

-There are many different programs for developing in Python, but the most convenient one, in my opinion, is PyCharm.
+There are different programs for developing in Python, but the most convenient one, in my opinion, is PyCharm.
 It can be downloaded from [here](https://www.jetbrains.com/pycharm/download/#section=windows).

 You now have everything needed to run the application.
 Let's start!